Essential Techniques for Stainless Sheet Metal Fabrication

 TIG Welding

 TIG welding stands for Tungsten Inert Gas welding.
 It’s known for its precision and quality.
-This method uses a non-consumable tungsten electrode.
+This method uses a tungsten electrode.
 It creates a clean and strong weld.
 However, TIG welding requires a skilled operator.
 It’s slower than other methods but offers superior results.

 MIG Welding